-- Effective immediately all operators and service providers of a health care facility, located in the Province of Alberta, must adhere to the outbreak standards attached as Appendix A to this Order. - 2.
-For the purposes of this order, a "health care facility" is defined as: - (a) an auxiliary hospital under the Hospitals Act, - (b) a nursing home under the Nursing Homes Act; - (c) a designated supportive living accommodation or a licensed supportive living accommodation under the Supportive Living Accommodation Licensing Act; - (d) a lodge accommodation under the Alberta Housing Act, and

-- (e) any facility in which residential addiction treatment services can be offered or provided by a service provider who has been issued a licence under section 6 of the Mental Health Services Protection Act. - 3.
-Despite section 1 of this Order, an operator or service provider of a health care facility may be exempted from the application of this Order, by me, on a case-by-case basis. - 4.
-This Order remains in effect until rescinded by the Chief Medical Officer of Health.
+- 1. Effective immediately no visitors, except those identified in this order, are permitted to attend a health care facility in the Province of Alberta. - 2.
+For the purposes of this order, a "health care facility" is defined as: - (a) an auxiliary hospital under the Hospitals Act, - (b) a nursing home under the Nursing Homes Act; - (c) a designated supportive living accommodation or a licensed supportive living accommodation under the Supportive Living Accommodation Licensing Act; - (d) a lodge accommodation under the Alberta Housing Act, and - (e) any facility in which residential addiction treatment services can be offered or provided by a service provider who has been issued a licence under section 6 of the Mental Health Services Protection Act. - 3.
+An operator or service provider of a health care facility shall ensure that the provisions of this Order and the guidelines attached as Appendix A to this Order are complied with.